 where xn+1 is the current value, rate(xn) represents the rate of change at xn, and Δt is the time step.
 In the converted code, a function should be added to implement this calculation.

-(Trade-off in Forward Euler) While the Euler method produced accurate and stable results, especially for the ORd 2017 and ToR-ORd models, it proved to be computationally intensive, significantly increasing the runtime.
+(Trade-off in Forward Euler) While the Euler method produced accurate and stable results, especially for the CiPAORdv1.0 and ToR-ORd models, it proved to be computationally intensive, significantly increasing the runtime.
 To optimise the parallelisation process, algorithm was simplified, enables parallel threads to process multiple samples rather than multiple equations simultaneously.
 Despite the trade-off between computational speed and stability, this combination of methods ensures that the CUDA-based framework effectively supports the diverse requirements of different cell models, while maintaining accuracy and to reduce numerical errors.

 (in silico step of simulation) The simulation consists of two different stages, phase to amplify drug effect by running the simulation for multiple times, and phase to record the drug effect by running for just once.
 Result from the first phase is a cache file, which represents the initial phase before observation.
 During this phase, the function runs the simulation for thousands of cycles (referred to as paces) to amplify the drug effects within the model.